 New research suggests that frequent dialogue between adults and children strengthens connections between brain regions critical for language development.

-published in the Journal of Neuroscience used an in-home audio recording device to track the real-world language exposure of 40 four-to-six-year-old children over one weekend.
+A study published in the Journal of Neuroscience used an in-home audio recording device to track the real-world language exposure of 40 four-to-six-year-old children over one weekend.

 Children who engaged in frequent dialogue with adults had more well-developed pathways between the Wernicke’s area and Broca’s area, which are brain regions critical for speech production and comprehension.